 A major factor is that more and more governments are strongly promoting cashless payment by creating the necessary technological and a legal framework with incentives.
 The Indian Government is committed to Cashless and Digital.
 They have created Immediate Payment Services (IMPS) for instant real time payments.
 The Universal Payment Interface (UPI) extends that to the mobile phone without providing your bank or card details.

-India has extended cashless payments using Aadhar, India’s Social Security Number.
-Bharat Interface for Pay (BHIM) and Aadhar enabled payment system (AePS) have enabled app-based payments.
+India has extended cashless payments using Aadhaar, India’s Social Security Number.
+Bharat Interface for Pay (BHIM) and Aadhaar enabled payment system (AePS) have enabled app-based payments.
 Using these technologies and wallets, small amounts can be paid at corner shops, but also your electricity bill can be paid through just one click.
-This saves a lot of time and effort.
+This saves a lot of time and effort and is also very helpful for financial inclusion.

 “What we need fundamentally is a universal cost-effective standard like QR codes that can be accepted by all countries as a payment method” – Indian payment expert @muralibalaraman #gocashless #CashlessThinkTank #WirecardBlog